 What is Domestic Violence?

-The term Domestic Violence involves a criminal case where the victim and accused are in or were in a certain relationship.
-Relationships included are: husband and wife, dating relationship.
-Further relationships include, family members.
-Besides close family members, these charges can also involve distant family members.
-For Example, cousins.
+The term Domestic Violence refers to a criminal case where the victim and accused are in or were in a certain relationship.
+Relationships included are: spouses, dating relationships, and familial relationships.
+In addition to close family members, these charges can also involve distant family members such as cousins.

-These types of case are assigned to a court call that only involves these cases.
+These types of cases are assigned to a court call that only involves these cases.
 This means that the judge and the prosecutors deal with these types of cases everyday.
-Furthermore, unlike a regular criminal case where the judge orders the defendant to say away from the victim, here the judge has to come up with a solution because the parties usually live together.
+Furthermore, unlike a regular criminal case where the judge orders the defendant to stay away from the victim, here the judge has to come up with a solution because the parties usually live together.

 However, in some jurisdictions it is possible that a case is over if the complaining witness is not present.

 An attorney can make a difference in two ways.
-First, the the complaining witness does not want to testify, the attorney can help get the case dismissed quickly.
-Second, if the complaining witness does what to testify, the attorney can either obtain a quick resolution or present the case to a judge so you can tell your side of the story.
+First, if the complaining witness does not want to testify, the attorney can help get the case dismissed quickly.
+Second, if the complaining witness does want to testify, the attorney can either obtain a quick resolution or present the case to a judge so you can tell your side of the story.

 If you want to review your case with Attorney Young in confidence and free of charge, telephone him at (708) 410-0090.